5 paths to leading change

 How Leaders Shape Congregational Culture: 5 paths to leading change course details

-The course will begin February 21,, 2023 at 10:00 AM Central and will continue every third Tuesday of the month through August.
+The course will begin January 23, 2024 at 10:00 AM CST and will continue on the 4th Tuesday of each month at 10 AM CST, except for March when it will meet on the 3rd Tuesday.
 Coaching sessions will be scheduled collaboratively with each coaching group.

 How Leaders Shape Congregational CultureFull access to the 7-month course $995